 Schools use the Wandsworth Test as part of their Year 7 admissions process to indicate a child's academic ability.
 If your child has an Education, Health and Care Plan (EHCP), they do not have to take the test.

 The results of the test are used to prioritise or categorise applicants.
-Pupils applying to Ashcroft Technology Academy, Chestnut Grove Academy and Ernest Bevin Academy will be placed into one of five ability bands, with an equal number of places offered within each band.
+Pupils applying to Ashcroft Technology Academy and Chestnut Grove Academy will be placed into one of five ability bands, with an equal number of places offered within each band.
 25% of places at Burntwood School and Graveney School will be reserved for applicants with the highest scores on the test.

 The following schools also offer special aptitude places: